namtk/ManiNetCluster/README.md

 }
 ```

-By this, the data points of dataset 1 will form a rainbow cloud as depicted in the figure below:
+Using the above, the data points of dataset 1 will form a rainbow cloud as depicted in the figure below:

 ![](figs/tut/Screen%20Shot%202018-05-03%20at%2012.58.19%20AM.png "day time gene expression when applying linear manifold")

-We plot the dataset 2, if it is well aligned in a manifold with dataset 1, we will see the two things: (1) the range of color will keep the same order, and (2) the scale of the plot will approximate the scale of dataset 1 plot.
+If the two datasets are well aligned, we will see the two things: (1) the range of color will keep the same order, and (2) the scale of the plot will approximate the scale of dataset 1 plot.
 This is because the objective function of manifold alignment/warping tries to minimize both local similarity (depicted by color of the neighborhood) and the global distance between two datasets (depicted by the range of plot).
-The code and the plot are follows:
+The code and the plot are as follows:

 ```r
 for (i in 1:num_datapoint) {